 Kia’s powertrain warranty covers the Soul EV 6 years and 50,000 miles longer than MINI covers the Cooper S E Countryman ALL4.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, transmission, axles, joints or battery is fully covered for 10 years or 100,000 miles.
 Coverage on the Cooper S E Countryman ALL4 ends after only 4 years or 50,000 miles.

 There are over 6 times as many Kia dealers as there are MINI dealers, which makes it much easier should you ever need service under the Soul EV’s warranty.